prifilabs/shield-ethereum-js/README.md

 -   `decodeCredentials(encodedCredentials: string): Credential` returns the decoded credentials of the base-64 encoded string
 -   `createShield(signer: ethers.Signer, name: string, roles: any[], users: any[], policy: any[], factory: ethers.Contract): Promise<{receipt: ethers.Transaction, shield: Shield}>`: deploys a shield and returns the corresponding shield object (see below)
 -   `instantiateShield(signer: ethers.Signer, address: string): Promise<Shield>`: returns a shield object (see below) of an existing deployed shield at `address`
--   `getShields(provider, address: string, factory: ethers.Contract): Promise<string[]>`: returns the list of shield's addresses for which the user `address` is one of the users
+-   `getShields(address: string, factory: ethers.Contract): Promise<string[]>`: returns the list of shield's addresses for which the user `address` is one of the users
+-   `function getShieldName(address: string, factory: ethers.Contract): Promise<string>`: returns the name of a Shield

 ### Methods of the `Shield` object